-Section IV contains the check sheets to be used both during and after construction (not USCG approved).
+Section IV contains the check sheets to be used both during and after construction.

-Section V contains the check sheet to be used during construction (not USCG approved).
+Section V contains the check sheet to be used during construction.

 Section VI contains the U.S. Administration's interpretation of 1974 SOLAS (as amended) for the technical review of passenger vessels.
-The check sheets for surveys are pending enrollment of a vessel (not USCG approved).
+The check sheets for surveys are pending enrollment of a vessel.